 Your Etsy shop branding builds trust with your buyers.
 Grab your buyer’s attention with a brand that catches their eye, then keep them coming back by staying true to that brand.

 Interested in more things you should know before you start an Etsy shop?
-Well, if you don’t know where your product ranks with the competition, how can you be sure your even in the running?
+Well, if you don’t know where your product ranks with the competition, how can you be sure you’re even in the running?
 Here’s How to Do Etsy Market Research for your Products.